jochemical/NS_Prog1/README.md

 # NS_Prog1
-This repository includes the Pythonscripts I created during the course 'Programming 1' of the bachelor Astronomy and Physics.
+This repository includes the Python scripts I created during the course 'Programming 1' of the bachelor Astronomy and Physics.